 Details of Breast Lift (Mastopexy) Procedures

 Patients seeking breast lift surgery are satisfied with the size of their breasts but want to improve their shape.
 Common reasons for change in breast shape include age-related sagging, and postpartum or post-breastfeeding changes.
 A breast lift improves the overall shape of the breast and returns the nipple to a higher position.
-For diagrams showing breast lift surgery on the website of the Canadian Society of Plastic Surgeons please click here.

 The periareolar mastopexy is also called the Benelli lift or donut mastopexy.
 It involves removing a circular strip of excess skin from around the edge of the areola.
 The scar is less visible because it is around the border of the areola, which is pigmented.
 Although this results in the least visible scarring of the three types of breast lift described here, relatively little skin is removed using the periareolar breast lift so in general less tightening is achieved with this type of operation.